magniflcent/HurriValues/README.md

-SapplyValues is a clone of the Sapply political compass, made to use 8values' UI.
+MGValues is a fork of the SapplyValues political compass test, a remake of the Sapply political compass test made to use 8values' UI.